 Technology tools, new strategies, innovative ideas...I could go on and on.
 It seems like we are constantly adding to the plates of educators in an effort to find the "silver bullet" that will engage today's learners.
 Spoiler alert...there is no silver bullet.
 As so many already know, it doesn't exist.
 However, there are tools, strategies, and ideas that can be used in the classroom to make learning more meaningful.
-However, the reality is that those tools, strategies, and ideas should be different for individual educators and potentially, individual learners.
+The reality is that those tools, strategies, and ideas should be different for individual educators and potentially, individual learners.

 We don't teach robots, we teach people.
 None of them are the same, meaning that they do not and will not learn the same regardless of how much easier that would make the educating them.
 And yet, we continue to add to the plates of teachers asking them to try this, try that while never giving them the permission to take the things off of the plate that aren't working.